Manka-Mohamet/solo/README.md

 ```

-### Linux
+### build

 When the repository is cloned or downloaded in local device,

-Then if you are using linux
-you can run this command to automate the compilation process.
+Then if you are using linux, windows  and macOs  you can run this command to automate the compilation process.

 ```sh
 make
 ```

-It will generate bin directory,
+It will generate `bin/`  directory,
-the you will need to add this bin folder to the path enviroment variable
-to access this binary everywhere
+the you will need to add this bin folder to the path enviroment variable to access this binary everywhere

 ```sh
 export PATH=$PATH:bin/
 ```

-### Windows
+### Linux and Windows

 When you clonne the repository you will need to install `c compiler`,
 The most famous c compiler is `gcc` i recomend you to use this one.